About

 In 1998 she joined the Family and Marriage Association of South Africa (FAMSA), where she served as director and relationship therapist until 2002, when she joined Pam Golding Real Estates and Real Net Real Estate as a franchise owner.

 In 2008 she went back to the social work profession and was appointed Principal (manager) of Bramley Child and Youth Care Centre, which falls under Child Welfare Tshwane.
 In 2010 she was appointed Director (CEO) of Child Welfare Tshwane, which she again headed until her retirement in March 2023.
+In April 2023 she joined Family Dynamics Mediators as a full-time mediator and parenting coordinator.

 Ms Nell is accredited as a divorce and family mediator and as a parenting coordinator by the South African Association of Mediators (SAAM) and the Social Justice Association of Mediators (SJAM).